camrynfriedman/VirtualNurse_Demo/README.md

 ## Future Enhancements
 As of right now, the program is hard-coded to output that the user has food poisoning, but future enhancements can be made in production and development to implement more javascript and capabilities.

-## How to run:
-1. Open project in preferred environment (ie Eclipse, Visual Studio, Visual Studio Code, Atom, etc.)
-2. Go to the `startpage.html` file and open it in a browser.